No. 17 Iowa’s rally deals Huskers another heartbreaking loss

 “It’s victory from the jaws of defeat maybe, but we kept fighting and we never lost faith on the fact that we were going to come out with a victory,” defensive end Zach VanValkenburg said.

-Nebraska had looked ready to get its breakthrough win when Goodson fumbled at the Huskers’ 6 and Smothers, making his first start in place of the injured Adrian Martinez, led them 94 yards in six plays for a double-digit lead.
+Nebraska had looked ready to get its breakthrough win when Goodson fumbled at the Huskers’ 6 and Smothers led them 94 yards in six plays for a double-digit lead.

 But Iowa, with the Big Ten’s least productive offense, was able to turn to its elite defense and special teams to pull this one out.